PrangonGhose/Earthbnb-backend/README.md

  Live demo is available [here](https://prangonghose.github.io/Earthbnb-frontend/).

- **N.B: The backend API is not available due to the restriction on the free account on Render for hosting PostgreSQl databases.**
+ **N.B: The backend API is not available due to the restriction on the free account on Render for hosting PostgreSQl databases.
+As a result new account registration and viewing of the inner UI is not available in the live demo.
+Take a look at the UI images below.**

 <!-- GETTING STARTED -->